 An exploration of analytical, conceptual, and developmental aspects of urban public places in an experimental studio setting.
 An emphasis is placed on design as mediation between competing demands.
 The studio incorporates the application of three-dimensional simulation technologies in design.

 Investigation of the theoretical foundations of landscape architecture in order to understand the complex nature of its practice, to identify its disciplinary boundaries, understand its multidisciplinary nature and to investigate assumptions and myths that permeate its limited discourse.

 A cross-cultural overview of significant discourses with an emphasis on the influence of critical design inquiry upon specific landscape interventions.

 An examination of the means by which ideas are expressed in and through design with a focus on modes of communication, representation and engagement.

 The study of design application of highly complex problem domains of the urban, suburban, town site, or rural landscape.

 Comprehensive design studio involving transition between larger scale planning/design proposals for an urban/regional area and site design; includes principles of spatial modeling.

 A critical examination of an individual topical study of relevance to contemporary landscape architecture.
-This course will lead to the completion of a practicum of thesis proposal.
+Students may take the course more than once for credit if the sub-topic differs.
 Course graded pass/fail.